-In addition, if the above procedures do not ensure that the composition of the Board of Directors complies with currently applicable regulations on gender balance, the candidate from the best represented gender elected last in numerical order on the slate that received the highest number of votes, will be replaced by the first unelected candidate from the less well represented gender on the same slate in numerical order.
-This replacement process will be implemented until the composition of the Board of Directors complies with the currently applicable regulations on gender balance.
-If this procedure does not produce the foregoing result, the replacement will be made by means of a Shareholders' resolution approved by a simple majority, after submitting candidates from the less well represented gender..."
+In addition, if the election of the candidates by the means described above does not ensure a composition of the Board of Directors which complies with the currently applicable regulations concerning the balance of genders, the candidate of the most represented gender, who is elected last in progressive order within the slate that received the highest number of votes, will be replaced by the first candidate of the less represented gender, who is not elected from the same slate, according to the progressive order.
+This replacement process will be implemented until the composition of the Board of Directors complies with the currently applicable regulations concerning the balance of genders.
+Finally, if this procedure does not provide the result specified above, the replacement will be implemented by means of a resolution approved by a simple majority of the Meeting, following the submission of candidates belonging to the less represented gender..."

-Below is an extract from Article 14 of the Bylaws describing cases where the foregoing slate voting system for appointing Directors does not apply.
+Below is an extract from Article 14 of the Bylaws describing cases where the foregoing slate voting system for appointing Directors does not apply. "...

-If only one slate is submitted, or if no slates are submitted, or if the Board of Directors is not being elected in its entirety, the Shareholders' Meeting shall vote with the legal quorum, while nonetheless complying with currently applicable regulations on gender balance...
+If a single slate is presented, if no slate is presented or if the Board of Directors is not being elected in its entirety, the Shareholders' Meeting shall vote with the legal quorum required by applicable laws, in compliance with currently applicable regulations in relation to the balance of genders...

-...If an independent director should cease to qualify as independent after appointment, he/she shall inform the Board of Directors immediately and, in any event, shall vacate office.
+If an elected independent Director should lose his/her independence requirements, he/she shall give immediate notice to the Board of Directors and, in any event, shall resign from his/her office.

-If one or more directors should vacate office for any reason whatsoever during the financial year, the Board of Directors shall apply Article 2386 Civil Code.
-If one or more of the outgoing directors come from a slate also containing the names of unelected candidates, the Board of Directors shall replace them by appointing, in numerical order, the individuals from the slate of the outgoing director, provided that such individuals are still eligible and willing to accept office and provided that (i) at least one of the members of the new Board of Directors - or two if there are more than seven members - meets the legal independence requirements and (ii) there is compliance with current regulations on gender balance.
-If the majority of directors appointed by the Shareholders' Meeting resign or are disqualified for office for other reasons, the entire Board of Directors shall be considered as having resigned.
-Such resignation is effective when the Board of Directors is reconstituted with persons appointed by the Shareholders' Meeting, which must be urgently called by the remaining directors..."
+In case of any vacancy in the Board of Directors during the fiscal year, for any cause or reason, the Board of Directors shall proceed according to Art.
+2386 of the Civil Code.
+If one or more of the Directors no longer in office were taken from a slate which also contained the names of unelected candidates, the Board of Directors shall replace them by appointing, according to the progressive order, individuals from the slate of the outgoing Director, provided that such individuals are still eligible and willing to accept the office, and provided that (i) at least one of the members of the new Board of Directors - or two if it is composed by more than seven members - must fulfill the independence requirements provided under applicable law and (ii) compliance with currently applicable regulations pertaining to the balance of genders is ensured.
+If the majority of Directors appointed by the Shareholders' Meeting resign or fall from office for other reasons, the entire Board of Directors shall be deemed to have resigned.
+Such resignation is effective when the Board of Directors is reconstituted by persons appointed by the Shareholders' Meeting, which must urgently be called by the remaining Directors..."

-Prysmian is not subject to additional regulations (including any industry standards) as concerns the composition of the Board of Directors, representation of minority interests or number and characteristics of directors, apart from the regulations provided for by TUF.
+Prysmian is not subject to additional regulations (including any industry standards) as concerns the composition of the Board of Directors, representation of minority interests or number and characteristics of directors, apart from the regulations provided for by the TUF.